Scholarships and Funding

 Stanford provides academic, summer and post-graduate financial assistance to students committed to public interest practice.
 This reflects our institutional commitment to ensuring equal access to the legal system.
 It also recognizes the significant disparity in pay between private and public interest practice.

-All Stanford law students who qualify for financial assistance are guaranteed to receive a summer stipend if they work at a non-profit organization or government agency.
+All Stanford law students who qualify for financial assistance are guaranteed to receive a summer stipend if they work at a government agency or non-profit in a law-related endeavor designed to further the public interest.
 First-year students receive $5,000 grants and second-year students who are doing a second summer in public interest law receive $7,500 grants.
 Joint-degree and JSD students may participate for a maximum of three summers.

 Pro Bono Project Support